-Dr. Oluwoye is a Research Assistant Professor in the Department of Medical Education and Clinical Sciences.
+Dr. Oluwoye is an Assistant Professor in the Department of Medical Education and Clinical Sciences.
 Prior to joining DMECS she completed her postdoctoral training in the WSU Institute for Research and Education to Advance Community Health.
 She is a faculty member in Behavioral Health Innovations and Co-Director of the Washington State Center for Excellence in Early Psychosis, a collaboration between faculty at the University of Washington and WSU.

 Dr. Oluwoye’s research interests have focused on increasing racial health equity in addiction and mental health treatment, with an emphasis on improving access to treatment and treatment delivery in community-based settings.
 Her work primarily focuses on improving the pathway to mental health services for racial and ethnic minority families and improving early intervention programs for psychosis, which include coordinated speciality care.
 Dr. Oluwoye’s research emphasizes the use cultural sensitive tools and developing and evaluating implementation strategies.
 One of her most recent projects, funded by the National Institute of Mental Health (K01MH117457), seeks to improve family engagement in coordinated speciality care programs for first-episode psychosis.

 Dr. Oluwoye is a certified health education specialist and has extensive experience in the prevention of substance use among racial and ethnic minorities, qualitative and quantitative data collection and analysis, mixed-methodology, and program development and evaluation.